13 Secrets of People Who Always Have a Clean House

 They smooth surfaces

 Junk drawers have a habit of spilling out onto what should be an otherwise clean, empty surface.
 Countertops and tables are practically begging to be littered with stray mail and other odds and ends.
 People with clean homes tackle that problem immediately.
 “When you keep large, flat surfaces clear, not only are they more visually appealing, but easier to wipe down as well,” says Carrie Higgins, author of Organization Hacks and founder of the blog Making Lemonade.
 “Don’t store appliances on countertops or clutter on your desk.”
-Here are some more clever cleaning hacks to help you banish clutter.
+Here are a few items you shouldn’t store on your kitchen countertop.

 They set cleaning systems in place

 Clean homes don’t just miraculously clean themselves—neat people have a protocol in place to keep things maintained and orderly.
 “People with neat homes tend to have a cleaning schedule and routines so dirt and laundry don’t have time to pile up,” says Higgins.
 “For example, they set a designated day to vacuum or do laundry every Monday so those big tasks don’t get skipped.”
 Sometimes you may need to do something small every day.
 You don’t need to hire anyone, but take the advice from a professional housecleaner about how they clean their own homes.

-They think clean when they step in the house
+They think clean when they step into the house

 Sometimes it really is the little things that lend themselves to a sparkling abode.
 Bailey Gaddis, a certified professional organizer and author of Feng Shui Mommy, starts with a shoes-off policy.
 “When shoes are left at the door you prevent toxins, soil, leaves, and other goodies that quickly dirty up floors from making their way into your home,” she says.
-Make sure you avoid these products that professional organizers never buy.
+Check out some more secrets your housecleaner won’t tell you.

 They have a place for everything